OctopusDeploy/blog/blog/2021-02/multi-tenancy-release-management/index.md

 It is common to have manual interventions in child projects.
 In this example application's case, each component project has two or three manual interventions.
 That means we are looking at 8 to 18 approvals, depending on the tenant, to submit.
 That is very, very tedious.

-In an ideal configuration, all the approvals are in the parent project and flow down to the child project.
+All the approvals are in the parent project and flow down to the child project in an ideal configuration.

-The step template was designed with this scenario in mind.
-But then there is the question, what is the person exactly approving?
+What is the person exactly approving, though?
 With Octopus Deploy, all manual interventions occur as part of a deployment.
 It is a chicken/egg scenario.
-The step template provides "what-if" functionality, which will do everything up to the point of doing the deployment when set.
-The step template gathers all the release notes to aid in approvals.
+To solve the chicken/egg scenario, the step template provides "what-if" functionality, which will do everything up to the point of kicking off a deployment.
+Also, the step template gathers all the release notes to aid in approvals.

 The flow of the parent project will be: